blinklabs-io/docs/src/content/docs/guides/bursa/003-commands.md

 description: Bursa Command Line Guide.
 ---

 We can now use the command line to create a Cardano wallet and output all the files we will need to manage the wallet.
 We can also start the API and access the API Swagger documentation.
-Bursa can also be used to generate hashes, keys, including keys and cetificates need to run a Cardano stake pool.
+Bursa can also be used to generate hashes, keys, including keys and certificates need to run a Cardano stake pool.

 There are currently 7 categories of commands that Bursa can run: